-In this paper, we study \emph{multi-source linear finite-field relay networks with time-varying channels}, which capture three key characteristics of wireless environment, i.e., broadcast, interference, and fading.
-Note that a random coding strategy, which is still optimal in single-source fading linear finite-field relay networks \cite{Haddad:09, Lim:09}, does not work anymore due to the inter-user interference.
-As mentioned before, a fundamental issue in multi-source networks is how to manage inter-user interference in a network.
-We observe that fading can play an important role in mitigating such interference efficiently, that leads to the capacity characterization for certain classes of networks.
+In this paper, we study a layered \emph{multi-source linear binary field relay network with time-varying channels}, which captures three key characteristics of wireless environment, i.e., broadcast, interference, and fading.
+Note that a random coding strategy, which is still optimal in fading single-source networks \cite{Haddad:09, Lim:09}, does not work anymore for our network model due to the inter-user interference.
+As mentioned before, a fundamental issue in multi-source networks is how to manage inter-user interference properly.
+We observe that fading can play an important role in mitigating such interference efficiently, which leads to the capacity characterization for certain classes of networks.
 More specifically, for single-hop networks, inter-user interference can be removed completely at each destination by using two particular channel instances jointly.
 For multi-hop networks, by using a series of particular channel instances over multiple hops, each destination can also decode its message without interference.